 - 2 percent APY on the first $1,000

-Bethpage Federal Credit Union was founded in 1941 for people working at Grumman.
-Now, it’s open to anyone that opens a savings account, with a minimum of $5.
+Bethpage Federal Credit Union was founded in 1941 for people working at Grumman Aircraft Engineering Corp.
+Now, it’s open to anyone who opens a savings account, with a minimum of $5.

 The credit union’s Young Adult Savings gives those 18 to 20 years old an opportunity to earn a competitive APY on the first $1,000 deposited in their account.

-Bethpage also offers a Youth Savings Custodial (NYUTMA) account.
-This account is for those 0 to 17 years old.
-It requires the custodian (a parent, guardian or grandparent, for instance) to control the account.
-Then, the minor is the sole owner of the funds.
+Bethpage also offers a Youth Savings Custodial (NYUTMA) account that’s available when either the custodian or the minor is a resident of New York.
+This account is for kids up to 17 years old, and it requires the custodian (a parent, guardian or grandparent, for instance) to control the account.
+When the minor reaches the age of majority, the custodian is responsible for distributing the funds to the minor.

 What to watch for: You’ll need to open a $5 savings account to become a member of Bethpage Federal Credit Union.
 Also, the high APY only applies on the first $1,000 that you have in your Bethpage Young Adult Savings.